 Finally, at 1040pm in the last episode of the current series of The Moment of Truth, Bláthnaid ní Chofaigh interviews Edward Horgan, a former Commandant in the Irish army, who became a peace activist.
 He risked his home, suing the State for what he saw as a breach of its neutrality, in allowing passage of American troops through Shannon Airport and he tried to arrest George W Bush on Irish soil for conducting what Edward saw as illegal wars in Iraq and Afghanistan.

 If you would like your church or faith community to feature in our output, please contact me at firstname.lastname@example.org or on +353 1 208 4586.
 Thanks.

-You may have read that RTÉ's Longwave service will close on 27th October, at which point much of our religious content on RTÉ Radio will only be accessible on digital platforms: Radio 1 Extra, rte.ie, DAB and via your mobile or television.
+As you may have read, RTÉ's Longwave service will close on 19th January, at which point much of our religious content on RTÉ Radio will only be accessible on digital platforms: Radio 1 Extra, rte.ie, DAB and via your mobile or television.
 For more information about how to access that content, visit www.rte.ie/staytuned

-In the meantime, listeners on RTÉ Radio 1 Extra can enjoy an enhaced array of religious output on Sunday mornings, as Michael Comyn hosts SUNDAY SPIRIT - three hours of religious content every week, from 10.00am to 1.00pm, built around the centre-piece of our Mass and Service, from 1100-1230.
+In the meantime, listeners on RTÉ Radio 1 Extra can enjoy an enhanced array of religious output on Sunday mornings, as Michael Comyn hosts SUNDAY SPIRIT - three hours of religious content every week, from 10.00am to 1.00pm, built around the centre-piece of our Mass and Service, from 11.00-12.30.
 He'll be joined by guests to explore contemporary themes and issues of belief.
 He'll also be sharing some of the world's best religious programme-making, from BBC World Service and CTVC's Things Unseen podcasts.
-Join him.